wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/panels/access_panel.md

 machines.

-To help with that, the {blue}Access Panel{} provides access to all the network's storage, allowing you to connect the mob farm of your choosing.
+To help with that, the [Access Panel](^chowl-industries:panels/access_panel) provides access to the entire network's storage, allowing you to insert and extract from it using hoppers, pipes or any other Chowl® certified item transfer methods

 ;;;;;

 <recipe;chowl-industries:access_panel>

-Additionally, it can also be used by players to insert items in bulk to any available storages in the network.
+Additionally, it can be used by players to insert items into any available storages in the network.

-*{gray}fuck you - chyzman{}*
+*{gray}witty comment here{}*